Wisconsin and Illinois Activists Challenge House Speaker Paul Ryan

 Now as always, the best solution to the challenges of democracy is more democracy.
 While the facts are critical, even more important to the outcome of the great American health care debate are the the personal experiences being shared by average people who are turning out in droves to speak out to their elected representatives all across the country.

-One of the speakers at today’s action targeting Paul Ryan will be Tammy Wolfgram, a small-business owner from Waukesha, Wisconsin.
+Speakers at today’s action include Ethel Gates, a Certified Nursing Aide in Racine for over thirty years and longtime member of SEIU Healthcare Wisconsin, and Tammy Wolfgram, a small-business owner from Waukesha.

 Before the passage of the Affordable Care Act (ACA) Tammy, her husband, and her daughter could not find any health insurance company that would sell them coverage because all three had pre-existing conditions.

 They were only able to buy health insurance in Wisconsin’s high-risk pool, one of the elements of the GOP health-care plan, but it cost them over $1,000 per month, had a very high deductible, and had a cap on coverage.